2018 Mini Hardtop Four-Door

 All engines send power to the front wheels via six-speed manual transmission developed by Getrag.
 A six-speed automatic unit is offered at an extra cost.

-Buyers can also choose from several option packages including a Cold Weather Package, a Premium Package, a Wired Package, an upgrade for the Wired Package, a Sport Package and a Fully Loaded Package that bundles a heads-up display, a six-disc changer and a rear-view camera.
+Buyers can also choose from several option packages including a Cold Weather Package, a Premium Package, a Wired Package, an upgrade for the Wired Package, a Sport Package and a Fully Loaded Package that bundles a heads-up display, and a six-disc changer.